helm/helm/docs/helm/helm_install.md

       --name-template string   specify template used to name the release --namespace string       namespace to install the release into.
 Defaults to the current kube config namespace.
-      --no-hooks               prevent hooks from running during install --replace                re-use the given name, even if that name is already used.
+      --no-hooks               prevent hooks from running during install --password string        chart repository password where to locate the requested chart --replace                re-use the given name, even if that name is already used.
 This is unsafe in production --repo string            chart repository url where to locate the requested chart --set stringArray        set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)